chmerdon/GradientRobustMultiPhysics.jl/docs/src/pdeprototypes.md

 # PDE Prototypes

 Below all available prototypes (i.e. pre-defined constructors for PDEDescription) are listed.
+They can be used as a point of deperature for more complex models.
+Also have a look in to the examples for more complex model problems.

 !!! note